 After that, we took jobs in Antarctica.
 We’ve spent the last five summers (and one winter) working at the bottom of the planet.
 In between polar seasons, we travel the planet.
 That’s not even the best part; working in Antarctica has given us the money to start the next big adventure.

-We’re a couple building our own “regular”, energy efficient home; out of pocket.
+Now, we’re a couple building our own “regular”, energy efficient home; out of pocket.
 We just wrapped up almost a year and a half in Antarctica in hopes of drumming up the last bit of money we hope to need before we start the build.
 No mortgage for us!

 Like a lot of other people, we want a house that’s energy efficient, yet still appeals to the average American.
 In other words, not everyone wants to live in corncob homestead.

-Also, we welcome any questions or advice.
+We welcome any questions or advice.
 We don’t claim to be experts on this, but we’re always happy to share knowledge.